gkikola/simplecalc/README.md

 #### Tax and Discounts

-The percent button ('%') also allows you to add a percentage markup or subtract a percentage markdown from a number.
+The percent button ('%') also allows you to add a percentage markup or subtract a percentage markdown to or from a number.

 Examples: